leomcelroy/cad-in-1-hour/cad-history.md

 ![](./assets/hn-comment-2.png)

 There are a few open source CAD kernels.
-Amoung them the most feature complete and robust is [OpenCASCADE](https://www.opencascade.com/).
+Among them the most feature complete and robust is [OpenCASCADE](https://www.opencascade.com/).
 OpenCASCADE has a [web assembly port](https://github.com/donalffons/opencascade.js) which you can see in action in [CascadeStudio](https://zalo.github.io/CascadeStudio/).

 There are some impressive individuals who have also made their own CAD programs including Solvespace which I'll discuss more later